Flying during the solar eclipse? These airports could see delays, FAA says

 Garcia said American Airlines could see the biggest delays at Dallas-Fort Worth, the airline's main hub, which is squarely within the eclipse's path of totality — where it can be seen in full.

 Officials in Erie, Pennsylvania, said they expect roughly 250,000 people to flock to the area for the eclipse.
-Meanwhile, tourism for the big event is expected to bring $1 billion in Texas.
+Meanwhile, tourism for the big event is expected to bring $1 billion to Texas.